Densaugeo/ESP-8266-NodeMCU-Tutorial/README.md

 Flash with esptool

-    sudo python esptool/esptool.py write_flash 0x00000 nodemcu_latest.bin --port /dev/ttyUSB0 --baud 9600
+    sudo python esptool/esptool.py --port /dev/ttyUSB0 --baud 9600 write_flash 0x00000 nodemcu_latest.bin

 Disconnect GPIO 0 from ground and restart to go back to run mode.

 With NodeMCU on the ESP-8266, it will run a lua interpreter, execute lua commands sent to it over serial.
 For full details, see NodeMCU's Github (https://github.com/nodemcu/nodemcu-firmware) or docs (http://www.nodemcu.com/docs/).

+The interpreter can be accessed over serial with 9600 baud rate and CR+LF line ending.
+To see it do something basic, run `print(2+2)`

-For a more convenient way to copy lua files to the ESP-8266, get luatool
+For a convenient way to copy lua files to the ESP-8266, get luatool

     git clone https://github.com/4refr0nt/luatool